 DDL is also used to define the length of data items.
-It may also define the encoding the program uses in the data items (binary, character, bits, string, etc.).
+It may also specify the encoding the program uses in the data items (binary, character, bits, string, etc.).

 Although the DDL and DML are two distinct parts of the SQL language, in most SQL-based DBMS products, the split is a conceptual one only.
 Usually, the DDL and DML statements are submitted to the DBMS in the same way, and they can be freely intermixed in both interactive SQL sessions and programmatic SQL applications.
-If a program or user needs a table to store its temporary results, it can create the table, populate it, manipulate the data, and then delete the table.
-Again, this is a significant advantage over earlier data models, in which the structure of the database was fixed when the database was created.
+If a program or user needs a table to store its temporary results, it can create the table, populate it, manipulate the data, and then delete it.
+Again, this is a significant advantage over earlier data models, in which the database structure was fixed when the database was created.

 Data Manipulation Language (DML)

-After the database schema has been specified and the database has been created the data can be manipulated using a set of procedures which are expressed by a particular language called a data manipulation language.
+After the database schema has been specified and the database has been created, the data can be manipulated using a set of procedures that are expressed by a particular language called a data manipulation language.

 - Retrieval of information stored in the database.

 - Insertion of new information into the database.